Facts & Figures

 The rapid growth of PEFC to become the world's largest certification system and its popularity among family and community forest owners are a testament to the solid foundation on which PEFC is built and its importance in promoting sustainable forest management globally.

-To this must be added almost 16,000 companies that have obtained PEFC Chain of Custody certification, demonstrating their commitment to responsible sourcing of certified products.
+To this must be added more than 18,800 companies that have obtained PEFC Chain of Custody certification, demonstrating their commitment to responsible sourcing of certified products.

 PEFC’s work is also made possible by the voluntary engagement of countless stakeholders at local and national level on four continents, who support its ongoing efforts to expand certification and sustainable forest management beyond the current 9% of global forest area.

-- About 264 million hectares of forest area (or 652 million acres) are managed in compliance with PEFC's internationally accepted Sustainability Benchmarks.
-This is an area almost equivalent to the size of Kazakhstan; or Finland, France, Germany, Italy, Spain, Sweden and the UK combined.
+- More than 300 million hectares of forest area (or 740 million acres) are managed in compliance with PEFC's internationally accepted Sustainability Benchmarks - that's roughly the size of Egypt, South Africa and Turkey combined.

 - Two-thirds of all certified forests globally are certified to PEFC.

-- Currently around 16,000 companies and organizations have achieved PEFC Chain of Custody certification.
+- Currently more than 18,800 companies and organizations have achieved PEFC Chain of Custody certification.

 - One-third of all Chains of Custody globally have been awarded by PEFC.